ElSutien/BashFileExplorer/README.md

 - Possibility to select multiple files.
 - Ask the user for exit when Esc is pressed.
-- Show a help message then 'H' char is pressed.
+- Show a help message then 'Ctrl+H' keys are pressed.
 - GoTo directory action.
+- Search/filter files in current dir.

 ## License